tmst/grok/doc/reference/components.rst

 (aka Users) can be granted a Role which will allow them to access all Views protected by the Permissions that the Role contains.

-.. class:: grok.Role
+.. autoclass:: grok.Role

-    Base class for roles.
+   :members:
+   :inherited-members:
+   :undoc-members:

    .. attribute:: id

        Id as which this role will be known and used.
-This is set to the value specified in the `grok.name` directive.
+This is set to the value specified in the :func:`grok.name` directive.

    .. attribute:: title

        Human readable identifier for this permission.

    .. attribute:: description

        Description of the permission.

    **Directives:**

-    :func:`grok.name(name)`
+   :data:`grok.name(name)`

        Required.
 Identifies the unique name (also used as the id) of the role.

-    :func:`grok.permissions(permissions)`
+   :data:`grok.permissions(permissions)`

        Required.
 Declare the permissions granted to this role.
 These can refer by permission class or by name.

-    :func:`grok.title(title)`
+   :data:`grok.title(title)`

        Optional.
 Stored as the title attribute for this role.

-    :func:`grok.description(description)`
+   :data:`grok.description(description)`

        Optional.
 Stored as the description attribute for this role.

 **Example 1: Define a new 'paint.Artist' Role and assign it to the 'paint.grok' principal**